Skip to main content

 Why is this important?

-Legislation for Assisted Dying with a robust framework of safeguards will give immeasurable peace of mind to a person facing their mortality and there's research to show the quality of life remaining to a dying person improves regardless of whether they go on to exercise that choice.
-Many do not, just knowing it is there is often enough.
+The lasting impact of seeing a loved one suffer intolerable pain and die 'badly' cannot be underestimated.
+Legislation for Assisted Dying with a robust framework of safeguards gives immeasurable peace of mind to a person and the quality of life remaining to a dying person improves regardless of whether they go on to exert that choice.
+Over a third of those for an assisted death do not, in fact, go on to avail of it.
+But the relief of knowing this option was available to them, meant they could focus on living without the fear of a bad death.

 End of Life Ireland is a volunteer led advocacy group.
 John Wall & Vicky Phelan pictured here gave full permission to use their images and quotes to support this campaign.
 To learn more about this campaign and Assisted Dying, please visit our website www.endoflifeireland.ie and see our social media posts.